anushakuppahally/cs224v-project/README.md

 # ElectionBot: A Bilingual RAG-Based Question Answering System 🗳

 An agent that helps analyze and output insights based on news sources, using TogetherAI and Streamlit.
-This project is meant to help analyze and summarize viewpoints about the 2020 Presidential Election from articles in both English and Spanish.
+This project is meant to help extract and summarize viewpoints about the 2020 Presidential Election from articles in both English and Spanish.

 ## Overview

-This project helps implement a QA LLM system that helps users with questions about the election.
+This project helps implement an LLM-based QA system that helps users with questions about the election.
 Specifically, this system is able to help with cross-lingual analysis.

 ## Features